University of Colorado

-The Dynamical Core Model Intercomparison Project (DCMIP) and associated two-week summer school from 7/30/2012-8/10/2012 highlight the newest modeling techniques for global climate and weather models.
-Special attention is paid to non-hydrostatic global models and their dynamical cores that now emerge in the General Circulation Model (GCM) community.
+The Dynamical Core Model Intercomparison Project (DCMIP) and associated two-week summer school from 7/30/2012-8/10/2012 highlighted the newest modeling techniques for global climate and weather models.
+Special attention was paid to non-hydrostatic global models and their dynamical cores that now emerge in the General Circulation Model (GCM) community.
 Such future-generation GCMs allow for high-resolution simulations and offer new pathways for embedded variable-resolution meshes.

-The DCMIP virtual workspace is hosted within the Earth System Commodity Governance (CoG) Collaboration Environment which is an NSF-funded, multi-functional piece of cyberinfrastructure.
+The DCMIP virtual workspace is hosted within the Earth System Commodity Governance (CoG) Collaboration Environment which is a multi-functional piece of cyberinfrastructure with funding from NSF.
 It supports Earth science research by providing Wiki-driven collaboration services combined with data, metadata, download and visualization capabilities.
 Watch the demo (20 minutes) that explains the characteristics of the shared workspace: http://earthsystemcog.org/projects/cog/tutorials

-The DCMIP summer school is sponsored by NOAA, the National Science Foundation (NSF), the Department of Energy (DoE), NCAR CISL, and the University of Michigan.
+The DCMIP summer school has been sponsored by NOAA, the National Science Foundation (NSF), the Department of Energy (DoE), NCAR CISL, and the University of Michigan.